 7. Get the literature review out of the way

 The literature review is the section in any thesis or paper that can be done very early, so don’t waste time and think you’ll do it later.
 Everything you need to write this section is available to you.
 It is also a very good section to get into the writing flow as it is not about your own work but about synthesising what is known, what is not known and it gives the context for why your work is needed.
 Trust us, figuring out what to write here is not difficult.
-Check out our blog post #50 “Mastering the literature review during the Corona lockdown” for detailed instructions on how to write this part.
+Check out our blog post #50 “Mastering the literature review” for detailed instructions on how to write this part.

 8. Read other literature and take notes